-1. SCCP Project 1: Multimodal Bay Skyway.
-Given the impactful nature of a transbay multiuse path connecting Oakland and San Francisco, the Bay Skyway is one of 12 high priority projects for BATC.
-The completion of the Bay Skyway would be transformative for the region, as it creates new avenues for congestion relief, expands commuter choice, and opens greater access to cultural, educational, recreational, and employment opportunities.
-As the crow flies, the downtown areas of San Francisco and Oakland are a mere 6 miles apart, but today there are no direct routes to walk, bike, or roll between these destinations.
-The Bay Skyway would provide a scenic and stress-free route for transbay commuters, as it is sited along and a key segment of the beautiful San Francisco Bay Trail.
-RTC is additionally supportive of the Bay Skyway as moderators of the Friends of the Bay Trail, a group of advocates, city & county staff, and other professionals working to advance the 500-mile Bay Trail.

-2. SCCP Project 2 and LPP Project 35: SMART Healdsburg Extension.
-When complete, the SMART Pathway will connect bicyclists and pedestrians to jobs, schools, transit hubs, housing and other destinations via a 71.3-mile multiuse trail alongside the SMART commuter rail system in Sonoma and Marin counties.
+Western Regional Office 409 13th St. Suite 600 Oakland, CA 94612 510-992-4662 today there are no direct routes to walk, bike, or roll between these Adestinations.
+The Bay Skyway would provide a scenic and stress-free Aoute for transbay commuters, as it is sited along and a key segment of the beautiful San Francisco Bay Trail.
+RTC is additionally supportive of the Bay Skyway as moderators of the A Friends of the Bay Trail, a group of advocates, city & county staff, and other professionals working to advance the 500-mile Bay Trail.A 2.A SCCP Project 2 and APP Project 35: SMART Healdsburg Extension.
+AWhen A complete, the SMART Pathway will connect bicyclists and pedestrians to jobs, schools, transit hubs, housing and other destinations via a 71.3-mile multiuse trail alongside the SMART commuter rail system in Sonoma and Marin counties.
 This essential spine of Sonoma and Marin's active transportation network is a BATC priority project.
-Filling the remaining gaps will result in increased connectivity throughout the region and boost the current usership.
-Additionally, the SMART Pathway was officially designated as the southern portion of the 307-mile Great Redwood Trail.

-We appreciate the opportunity to provide comments and amplify the BATC regional trail network as commission staff reviews the SB 1 applications.
-We look forward to further engagement with CTC staff and commissioners once the staff recommendations are released.

-Thank you for your consideration.
+Filling the remaining gaps will result in increased connectivity A throughout the region And boost the current usership.
+Additionally, the SMART Pathway was officially designated as the southern portion of the 307-mile Great Redwood Trail.A We appreciate the opportunity to provide comments and amplify the BATC regional trail network as commission staff reviews the SB 1 applications.
+We look forward to further engagement with CTC staff and commissioners once the staff recommendations are Areleased.
+Thank you for your consideration.A ).
+Vuran Jesse VorembergA jesse@railstotrails.orgA Trail Development Manager, Western RegionA Rails to Trails ConservancyA ImanSylian ImanÆylvain, PhDA isylvain@railstotrails.orgA Director, Western RegionA Rails to Trails Conservancy